-Here you will find supermodified images continued from page 1 right up to the current season.
+Here you will find supermodified images continued from page 1 up to the 2010 season.
 Also included on this page is a section for Oswego's support divisions.
-Please refer to Page 1 for information concerning submissions to this site, or instructions if you have any problems viewing or saving images.
+Please refer to Page 1 for information concerning submissions to this site.

 These images are arranged by date... oldest first.

 Suspension-less Supermodified, I scarfed this from SuperDave's message board.
 This was a post by SuperDave featuring an article by Duane Depuy.
 I found it very interesting and thought I should preserve it here.

 DW and Bentley Warren, Darrell was at Oswego for an ASA show in July of 1985.
 A short match race was arranged for the two in the two Bowley cars.
 Warren won that race by a nose after some scorching 25 second laps!
 Here's another shot - of DW hanging out in the pits..

 Darrell Waltrip accuses Ben of sabotaging his plug wires in the match race.
 I think that's Mark Martin to Ben's right.
 Bobby Allison also ran this ASA show which was won by Dick Trickle with Alan Kulwicki second.

 The Hite built 4wd rear engine car lives!
 I was told that this is the same chassis that raced at Oswego almost 30 years ago, shown here on july 10th competing in the open competition show.
 It is now owned by Dave Hollinger, who purchased it only 9 months prior to this event, having found it sitting in a barn!
 Gene Lee Gibson looked very fast and capable of winning but mechanical woes sidelined the car early in the feature.
 (7-10-04) Here's another shot -as the Hollinger team scrambled to get the car ready. and another... -Hollinger says he would like to bring it back for next years open comp show.

 Joe Gosek, This was shot during the July 10th open comp show.